dcarapic/hotmeals/README.md

 - **Jwt:Issuer** - JWT issuer.
 Not important for the application at the moment.
 - **Jwt:Audience** - JWT issuer.
 Not important for the application at the moment.
 - **ConnectionString:DefaultConnection** - Connection string for the SQLite database.
+- **LogFolder** - Application has a simplified log which logs to the provided log folder.

 ## Testing